Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Introduction

 To further refine the whole-body detection through domain adaptation, we use these augmented detections as pseudo labels to fine-tune the whole-body detector, and repeat the detection, tracking, and multi-view association steps to generate better pseudo labels iteratively.
 Our approach also enables real-time applicability as we can train a real-time detector using the generated high-quality pseudo labels.
 After obtaining the final whole-body detections, we fine-tune the whole-body pose detector using its own high-score joint predictions, which can locate the desired keypoints more accurately.

 We evaluate our approach on both the 4D-OR dataset~\citep{ozsoy20224d} of simulated surgeries and our collected dataset of real surgeries in a more complex scene.
 For each person, we annotate (1) the whole-body bounding box, (2) the ``hard case'' flag (over 67\% occlusion), and (3) three keypoints (eyes and chin) if they are visible.
-We also apply two strict metrics to quantify robustness against challenging scenes: (1) hard case recall, which calculates the recall rate of the hard cases; (2) holistic recall, which measures the percentage of subjects anonymized across all camera views in which they appear~\citep{bastian2023disguisor}.
-Experimental results show that our approach outperforms existing methods, specifically by achieving a recall rate over 97\% on both datasets.
-Compared to state-of-the-art approaches, ours reduces 13,500 missed detections in a one-hour real surgical video, which saves significant manual reviewing time.
+We also apply two strict metrics to quantify robustness against challenging scenes: (1) hard-case recall, which calculates the recall rate of the hard cases; (2) holistic recall, which measures the percentage of subjects anonymized across all camera views in which they appear~\citep{bastian2023disguisor}.
+Experimental results show that our approach outperforms existing methods, specifically by achieving 99\% recall on 4D-OR and 97\% recall on our dataset.
+Compared to state-of-the-art approaches, ours reduces 10,000 missed detections in a one-hour real surgical video, which saves significant manual reviewing time.

-We summarize our contributions as follows: (1) We address video anonymization in the OR without using any annotations.
-(2) We propose a two-stage anonymization pipeline that detects whole bodies and estimates whole-body keypoints, which achieves state-of-the-art performance and supports anonymization of any desired body region.
-(3) We propose to combine tracking and multi-view person association for more robust whole-body detection using temporal and multi-view context.
-(4) We solve domain adaptation and real-time detection by using spatial-temporally augmented detections as pseudo labels for model fine-tuning.
-(5) We use strict metrics including hard case recall and holistic recall, and evaluate different approaches on both actor-simulated and real surgical videos at three anonymization levels: whole-body, face, and eye.
+We summarize our contributions as follows: \begin{itemize} \item We address video anonymization in the OR without using any annotations. \item We propose a two-stage anonymization pipeline that detects whole bodies and estimates whole-body keypoints, which achieves state-of-the-art performance and supports anonymization of any desired body region. \item We propose to combine tracking and multi-view person association for more robust whole-body detection using temporal and multi-view context. \item We solve domain adaptation and real-time detection by using spatial-temporally augmented detections as pseudo labels for model fine-tuning. \item We use strict metrics including hard-case recall and holistic recall, and evaluate different approaches on both actor-simulated and real surgical videos at three anonymization levels: whole-body, face, and eye. \end{itemize}